 In many cases, the church has made no response and sometimes does not even acknowledge that they are aware of the issues.
 Don’t believe me?
 Look on the LDS.org website for Adam God Theory.
 You won’t find it.
 It is certainly not included in these new church essays.
 Yet it was taught as cold hard doctrine by Brigham Young for years.
 It was part of the temple ceremony!
 Church leaders will sometimes flat out deny that Brigham taught the doctrine at all, despite primary source evidence.
 You may even run across a few quotes here and there on other sites where a church leader actually DENOUNCES the theory, scripturally refutes it, and calls it a false doctrine.

 Does any of that sound like the church is being open and honest about their history?
 That is not honesty.
 That is spinning something that makes the church look bad and trying to make it seem less bad.
 Though, saying it was never church doctrine it is flat out lying.
 The truth is that it was taught by a man who Mormons believe was a prophet, taught it as vital doctrine, and it remained in Mormon teachings throughout Brigham’s life.

 Now you may be asking yourself, why am I harping on Adam God so much?
 It really wasn’t one of my big issues that eventually led me out of the church.
 It’s just an easy one to prove happened.
 I use it here and in the previous section to illustrate the point that there are lots of things in the church’s history that they want to hide.

-The problem is… there is this new-fangled thing called The Internet that allows people at the click of a mouse to access gobs of information about church history that the church has previously been able to obscure and label with the thought-stopping moniker “Anti-Mormon”.
+The problem is… there is this new-fangled thing called The Internet that allows people at the click of a mouse, or tap of a finger, to access gobs of information about church history that the church has previously been able to obscure and label with the thought-stopping moniker “Anti-Mormon”.
 But really the information is agnostic to Mormonism.
 The truth does not care if it supports or refutes the claims of Mormonism.

 The truth is just the truth… let the consequence follow.